Vincent Rivaldi Kosasih: Early and personal life

 Born in Madiun, Kosasih grew up in Surabaya.
 His dad, Lie Tjuk Tek was a center for the Indonesia National Team.
 And his mom, Tjinggawati Halim was also an Indonesia National Team player for the 1987 SEA Games, his brother William is also a basketball player playing for Rajawali Medan.
 Later on he moved to Jakarta while he attended high school.
 Afterwards, he continued his studies abroad at the Zhejiang University of Science and Technology located in Hangzhou, Zhejiang, China.
 He finished his studies there in 2017.

-In Indonesia, Kosasih is also known for marrying brand ambassador of ONIC Esports, Nita Vior.
+Kosasih is married to Nita Vior, the brand ambassador of ONIC Esports.

 Club career

 Vincent Kosasih started out his professional career with Satria Muda where he was roommate with Christian Sitepu.
 Kosasih recalls that Sitepu provided him with much valuable input.

 In 2016, Kosasih joined Stapac Jakarta where he stayed until 2019.

 In his two matches at the 2017 IBL Indonesia, Vincent averaged 6.5 points, 7 rebounds and 1 block in around 11 minutes per game.

-In early 2021, he signed with his former club's local competitor Pelita Jaya Bakrie Jakarta to replace Adhi Putra who retired.
+In early 2021, he signed with his former club's local competitor Pelita Jaya Bakrie Jakarta to replace Adhi Pratama who retired.